Duanyll/paste-and-upload/README.md

 ## Requirements

 Need VS Code 1.97 or later.
-No external dependencies are required.
+No external dependencies are required, works across all platforms and remote workspaces.

 ## Extension Settings